AURORA VIEWING TOUR#24: TO ALASKA

-This trip is a continuation of public outreach expeditions on land (13 to Alaska, 2 to Svalbard), sea (2 to Norway), and air (2 trips) to watch the Northern Lights.
+This trip is a continuation of public outreach expeditions on land (18 to Alaska, 2 to Svalbard), sea (2 to Norway), and air (2 trips) to watch the Northern Lights.
 So far, every time we have ventured to Alaska we have seen aurora on at least one of the four nights!
 This adventure will be another small group tour limited to a maximum of 12 to 16 participants.
 We have attempted to make the basic tour as affordable as possible by inserting optional cost tours that you might wish to book separately.
 Everyone has thoroughly enjoyed staying at the lodge in the past and we trust you will find this a great spot for sky viewing.
-March 21 is First Quarter Moon and is also the spring equinox.
+March 22 is one day after New Moon so the sky should be plenty dark late at night.
 March is also the month with statistically more auroras than any other; in addition, during weeks around equinoxes, the interplanetary magnetic field connects to the Earth’s magnetic field prying open cracks where the solar wind can penetrate and thus create auroras.
 The First Quarter Moon should offer minimal impact to viewing.

 How amazing is it?
 From this recent description, here is why we stay at a fixed location.

 LEARN HOW TO TAKE AURORA PHOTOS!
 We will work with you to help you plan and capture good Northern Lights images.
 Contact me for assistance prior to the trip and also consult our AURORA INFORMATION page which has extensive information that I have accumulated over the last years.